Saleha-m14/Unique-Beauty/README.md

 ## Deployment

+I used the COdeanywhere to develop the website and the site is deployed using [Heroku.](https://heroku.com/)

-### Github Deployment
+### Github Repository

   -  Login to your github account and navigate to your repositories and click on New.
-  -  Select a template(the Code Institute full template is used for this project).[Code-Institute-Org/     python-essentials-template](https://github.com/Code-Institute-Org/p3-template)
+  -  Select a template(the Code Institute full template is used for this project).[Code-Institute-Org/     python-essentials-template](https://github.com/Code-Institute-Org/ci-full-template)
   -  Write a name for your repository
   -  Select public
   -  Click on create to create your repository.
   -  Copy the link of your repository
-  -  log in to your cloudinary using github
+  -  log in to codeanywhere using github
   -  click on crete new workspace and paste the github url.
   -  Run the commands first "git add .", then "git commit -m "commit message" and finally "git push" to push the files to github.